ErkinSemiz/ErkinSemiz/README.md

 Combination of both industry Embedded Systems and Automotive Software Engineering
 ### Hi there 👋 !!
 I'm Erkin Semiz, an experienced Embedded Software Engineer with a strong background in the defence industry, now also excelling in automotive software engineering.
-My unique skill set combines both domains, allowing me to tackle complex and challenging projects easily.
+My unique skill set combines both domains, allowing me to easily tackle complex and challenging projects.

 🚀 My Experiences
 -Embedded Software Development Team Leader